Vasi012/PP5-Predictive-Analysis/README.md

 I am studying a Full Stack Developer course with Code Institute.
 I just learnt how to use Machine Learning as part of my last project and how to predict future trends which I will be using in my career as a Data Scientist.

-My niece who lives in America started a little real estate business, and part of her vision was to buy 6 houses in a small town from Iowa, called Ames.
+My niece who lives in America started a small real estate business, and part of her vision was to buy 6 houses in a small town from Iowa, called Ames.
 As Ames is known for its robust, stable economy and flourishing cultural environment with a population over 89,540 people, my niece believes that this will be a very good investment.
-Buying some old houses, refurbish them and after selling them at a higher price.
+Buying some old houses, refurbish them and after that selling them at a higher price.

 Overall, my niece has a good understanding of the average prices for the houses in this region.
 However, because this investment will be very important for her business, she reached out to her uncle who will be able to use the power of machine learning to predict the prices for these homes, without risking an inaccurate appraisal.